sajal50/learning-notes/books/designing-data-intensive-applications.md

 Rules can be combined and reused in different queries.
 It's less convenient for simple one-off queries, but it can cope better if your data is complex.

+#### Summary
+Document databases is for self contained documents and relationships with one document and another is rare.
+Graph is where anything can be related to anything.
+Both don't enforce schema on what they store.
+But there is implicit (on read) schema.

+There is another data model - full text search - which is often used alongside databases.
+Not covered in this book.

 ## Storage and retrieval

 Databases need to do two things: store the data and give the data back to you.

+There are two families of storage engine - log structured and page oriented.

 ### Data structures that power up your database

 Many databases use a _log_, which is append-only data file.
 Real databases have more issues to deal with tho (concurrency control, reclaiming disk space so the log doesn't grow forever and handling errors and partially written records).

-> A _log_ is an append-only sequence of records
+> A _log_ is an append-only sequence of records.
+Appending to a file is super efficient.

 In order to efficiently find the value for a particular key, we need a different data structure: an _index_.
 An index is an _additional_ structure that is derived from the primary data.